Belsize Park: Cultural references

+Shooting of the late-night scene when Paltrow and Hannah walk down the street from the 1998 film Sliding Doors was filmed in Primrose Gardens (formerly Stanley Gardens) in Belsize Park.

 Sport

 There are records of a Belsize Park Rugby Club in North-West London since the 1860s.
 In 1871, Belsize was one of the clubs at the inaugural meeting of the Rugby Football Union, and therefore pioneers of the game of Rugby Union.
 In 1878, Belsize moved to form Rosslyn Park RFC, becoming one of England's leading clubs.
 In 1971, Belsize Park RFC was re-established by a group of local players.
 The club is now one of the most central of all London Rugby Clubs, playing and training in Regent's Park.
 There are five regular teams playing every Saturday during the season as well as a touch rugby squad in the summer time.